 Major UK methane greenhouse gas leak spotted from space

-For the first time ever, a major leak in the UK of the extremely potent greenhouse gas methane has been spotted from space.
+A major UK leak of the extremely potent greenhouse gas methane has been spotted from space for the first time.

+The leak - seen by satellite - occurred over a three-month period at a gas main operated by Wales and West Utilities.
+The amount leaked could have powered 7,500 homes for a year.

-Its detection by satellite raises hopes that future leaks can be stopped more quickly.
+Satellite detection shows the potential of picking up methane gas leaks quickly so they can be stopped sooner.

-Methane has 28 times the heating potential of CO2 and is a major contributor to global warming.
+Methane has 28 times the heating potential of CO2.

-In energy terms, the gas leaked over three months before being stopped could have powered 7,500 homes for a year.
+It is responsible for about 30% of the rise in global temperatures.

 The leak from a pipeline in Cheltenham, revealed exclusively to the BBC, was discovered in March.